 Finding a Replacement Tenant

-While you can pursue legal action against your tenant who is leaving early and hold them accountable for the outstanding rent payments throughout the lease agreement, the Residential Tenancy Branch Arbitrator will only only enforce payment of select expenses owed to the landlord.
+While you can pursue legal action against your tenant who is leaving a fixed term lease early and hold them accountable for the outstanding rent payments throughout the lease agreement, the Residential Tenancy Branch Arbitrator will only only enforce payment of select expenses owed to the landlord.

 Is There a Penalty for Breaking a Lease in BC?

-If your tenant breaks the lease early, you can charge them for liquidated damages, which should be set out with a reasonable pre estimate in your rental agreement before finding a tenant.
-In BC, precedent cases that were resolved through arbitration have forced the tenant to pay a fair price for the advertising costs of finding a new tenant, the difference in rent between the broken lease agreement and what you’re able to charge a new tenant, plus the legal costs associated with resolving the case via arbitration.
+If your tenant breaks a fixed term tenancy early, you can charge them for liquidated damages, which should be set out with a reasonable pre estimate in your rental agreement before finding a tenant.
+In BC, precedent cases that were resolved through arbitration have forced the tenant to pay:

 Tenants who break a lease can also be responsible for paying for cleaning, painting, and any damages caused deliberately or as a result of neglect – but not due to normal wear and tear.

-For more details on what you can expect through arbitration, any to see why we prefer coming to a mutual agreement whenever possible – check out this 2010 RTB decision.
+For more details on what you can expect through arbitration of a liquidated damages clause, and to see why we prefer coming to a mutual agreement whenever possible – check out this 2010 RTB decision.

 Legal Considerations for Lease Breaks

 While legal action against tenants breaking a lease is an option, it’s often not the most efficient use of time.
 Seeking advice from legal experts is advisable, but maintaining a cooperative approach is generally more beneficial.
-Kelowna property managers understand the balance between legal considerations and fostering positive landlord-tenant relationships.
+As professional property managers, we understand the balance between legal considerations and fostering positive landlord-tenant relationships.

 Special Considerations